 In addition to loss of flood plain storage capacity, this area also includes the 498 Avenue E Bridge crossing.
 Water levels at this bridge are expected to increase.
-This may affect bridge integrity and debris passage efficient.
+This may affect bridge integrity and the efficiency of debris passage.
 It is recommended that an assessment be performed to determine risk and potential upgrades required.